EarthSpace

 What to look for to see Earth’s shadow

 The shadow of the Earth is big.
+It helps to be on a hill or somewhere you have a long view to the horizon.
 You might have to turn your head this way and that – along the arc of the horizon opposite the sun – to see the whole thing.
 And, just so you’ll recognize it more easily, remember that the shadow is curved, in exactly the same way that the whole Earth is curved.

-And, once you spot it, don’t go back inside just yet.
-Wait awhile, and watch Earth’s shadow ascending or descending at exactly the same rate that the sun is rising or setting on the opposite horizon.
+Once you spot it, don’t go back inside just yet.
+Wait a while, and watch Earth’s shadow ascending or descending at exactly the same rate that the sun is rising or setting on the opposite horizon.

-Earth's dark blue shadow and pink belt of Venus, over clouds with trees in the foreground.
+Long blue shadow at horizon with long pink band above it, over clouds with trees in the foreground.

 Our shadow is why we see lunar eclipses